Search results for

 Both Spotify and YouTube Music have a free plan available, but each provider’s limits set in place are very different.

-Spotify only allows you to choose the songs you want to play on specific playlists like the personalized Daily Mix.
-You can only play tracks in shuffle mode on others, which is annoying.
+When signed up for the free plan, Spotify only allows you to choose the songs you want to play on specific playlists, like the personalized Daily Mix.
+Otherwise, you can only play tracks in shuffle mode, which is annoying.
 You can skip the songs you don’t like, but only six times per hour.
 Audio quality is limited to 160kbps.
 Also, there are occasional ads that interrupt the listening experience, and you can’t download music for offline listening.

 YouTube Music's free plan lets you play any song you want.